Zuehlke/software-engineering-corner/drafts/maui-test_pt1.md

 }
 ```

 The first test above checks whether the method loads the correct number of countries.
 For this, a filesystem mock is needed.
 You can not access a file via the filesystem of .NET MAUI this will lead to an exception.
 The reason is that, unlike UI tests, the test is run as a unit test without using the platform.
-To circumvent this, I created a mock object and extracted it to a static class called MockHelper.
+To circumvent this, we created a mock object and extracted it to a static class called MockHelper.

 ``` C#
 namespace CatFinder.Tests